 Garlic has antifungal, antibacterial, antiviral, and antiseptic properties, so it’s ideal to use on acne.
 Take a clove of garlic and score it release its juice.
 Then rub the clove all over your acne several times a day.

-Aloe Vera has superlative antibacterial properties, so is effective in treating acne and reducing swelling and redness.
+Aloe Vera has potent antibacterial properties, so it’s very effective in treating conditions associated with acne, like redness and swelling.
 Its antifungal properties are beneficial for treating inflammation like boils and cysts on the skin.

 Freshly squeezed lemon juice is a great astringent and has some great acne-fighting qualities.
 Its acid cleanses and flushes the pores, kills bacteria and leaving skin clear and soft.
 It’s great for spot treating acne patches.